LeonLow97/stock-market-broker-restapi-java-springboot/README.md

 | POST   | /api/watchlist/{user_id}           | Add a stock to the current user's watchlist                             |
 | DELETE | /api/watchlist/{symbol}            | Remove a stock from the current user's watchlist                        |
 | GET    | /api/market-data                   | Retrieve market data, such as stock prices, indices and trading volumes |

+## To Do

+- For Deposit and Withdrawal, ensure that amount cannot be negative.
+- Trim White Spaces
+- Data Validation for all the fields
+  - Accept INT, STRING, DOUBLE
+  - Field length